markshakespearedev/checkout/README.md

 -   We want to be able to use all the latest javascript features and have it work across all modern browsers.

+### Local Storage

+-  We are persisting the review state in local storage, so we don't have to set up a db for the purpose of a demo.
+-  Local storage data is initialised with some mock reviews found in /mock/reviews.json

 ## Testing strategy

 -   mount page component and test the page as a user would interact with it - don't test internal component state.